Best Time to Visit Vietnam: When to Go & What to Expect

 If you want to offer your family the best holiday

-If you are mostly interested in beach escape
+If you are mostly interested in a beach escape

-If you visit Vietnam in January: pick Southern beaches such as Nha Trang, Vung Tau and Phu Quoc.
-If you visit Vietnam in April-May: pick Northern and Central beaches such as Cat Ba Island, Thuan An, An Bang, My Khe or Ly Son Island.
+For a January visit, consider southern beaches like Nha Trang, Vung Tau, or Phu Quoc.
+If your trip falls in April or May, opt for northern or central beaches such as Cat Ba Island, Thuan An, An Bang, My Khe, or Ly Son Island.

 If you want to avoid the crowd